6 Things I Learned In 2016

 This is one of the reasons I always keep a balanced and diversified asset allocation.
 It allows me to offset certain risks with a sensible structure that can be incrementally shifted as needed to take advantage of the prevailing conditions.

-- A counter-intuitive mindset is still your greatest ally.
+3. A counterintuitive mindset is still your greatest ally

 This continues to be a re-occurring theme throughout my weekly articles and annual review pieces.
 Sentiment and turning points are always tough to gauge because trends can extend much farther than most think possible.
 However, there are logical ways to slowly reduce your exposure to overbought areas and similarly add to oversold ones.
 You may not hit the nail perfectly on the head, but it's a hell of a lot better strategy than chasing performance after the move has already been made.

 This approach led us to make the switch out of minimum volatility ETFs half-way through 2016.
-It's also why we became cautious on long and intermediate-duration bonds near the mid-way point of the year.
+It's also why we became cautious on long- and intermediate-duration bonds near the mid-way point of the year.
 We don't perfectly time tops or bottoms.
 No one can.
 However, these subtle shifts allowed us to adjust our risk profile and capitalize on new opportunities when everyone else was looking the other direction.

-- Valuation is a terrible timing mechanism.
+4. Valuation is a terrible timing mechanism

 Stop me if you have heard this one….
 "I'm going to hold off on doing anything because stocks are expensive here relative to historical norms".
 The CAPE ratio guys find it especially difficult to apply their logic to the market when valuations become stretched for extended periods.